house-of-abbey/GarminThermoNest/doc/index.md

 * Set Mode (swipe up)
 * Set Temperature (swipe down)

-### Navigation
+### View Layout

-Swipe the touch screen to change the view.
+To navigate the application, swipe the touch screen to change the view as shown below.

 ![Application Navigation](./images/navigation.png)

 ### Select Device

 Swipe left to bring the thermostat selector into view and tap on the desired device.
-The initial swipe may take a short while to populate the devices, after that the selcetor view will already have been constructed.
+The initial swipe may take a short while to populate the devices, after that the selector view will already have been constructed.
 If you change the layout of your structures, e.g. move the device to another room, you will need to exit the application to cause the selection list to be revised.

 ### Set Mode

 You can change two modes on this pain, by taping the relevant icon.
 Then the icon changes in a rotation according to the following table and depending on the availability of that mode via your Heating, Ventilation and Air-Conditioning (HVAC) installation, and the thermostat model's functionality.